Energinet-DataHub/energy-origin/doc/architecture/adr/0022-telemetry.md

 ## Rationale

 OpenTelemetry provides a vendor-netrual, standardized, open-source framework for collecting, processing, and exporting telemetry data from various sources, including applications, libraries, and infrastructure components.
-It offers a wide range of integrations with popular telemetry tools and and also a always (including Prometheus and Jaeger that we currently use) and helps future-proof for new technologies by making it easy to switch between different tools without having to change the instrumentation code.
+It offers a wide range of integrations with popular telemetry tools (including Prometheus/Jaeger that we currently use) and through the use of an OpenTelemetry Collector you can completely decouple telemetry tools from application code.
+This will help us future-proof for new technologies by making it easy to test and/or switch to different tools without having to change any instrumentation code.